rubo77/Lalumo/dev/plan.md

 - [x] Update datenschutz.html to clarify new data handling for referral system
 - [x] Error handling for DB structure check is now implemented: GET requests to referral.php return a JSON error if DB is not writable/valid, as required.
 - [x] Fix fatal error: replace $db->filename() usage in ensureDatabaseStructure with portable solution
-- [ ] Ensure all required columns (visitor_ip, visitor_agent, created_at, etc.) exist in all referrals tables on all environments; trigger migration if needed.
+- [x] Ensure all required columns (visitor_ip, visitor_agent, created_at, etc.) exist in all referrals tables on all environments; trigger migration if needed.
+- [x] Minimal schema revert and migration logic now implemented; verify DB structure and migration logic.
+- [x] Migration logic now ensures visitor_ip and visitor_agent columns are present and added if missing (fixed, tested in ensureDatabaseStructure).
+- [x] Check and migrate all required columns in referrals table (referrer_id, etc.) in ensureDatabaseStructure.
+- [x] Ensure all new/required fields in BOTH users and referrals tables (e.g., referrer_id, visitor_ip, visitor_agent, created_at, etc.) are checked and migrated in ensureDatabaseStructure, not just users table.
+- [x] Migration logic now ensures password column is present and added if missing (fixed, tested in ensureDatabaseStructure).
+- [x] Fix admin dashboard: referral details shown as 'Array', not formatted
+- [x] Fix referral details popup formatting in admin dashboard
+- [x] Verify admin dashboard referral details formatting and test registration
+- [ ] Replace share button icon with typical three-dots share icon and add translation ("Teilen")

 ## Current Goal
-- Ensure schema consistency and trigger migration if needed
+- [ ] Replace share button with three-dots icon and translation